top of page

 筑紫歌都子

-Founder 初代目宗家
+Founder and first Sōke 初代目宗家

 Born on July 30 of Meiji 37 (1904), Chikushi Katsuko was a child prodigy.
 She started playing music at age 5, beginning with the kokyū and followed by several styles of shamisen (gidayu, nagauta and hauta).
 Later in life, she learned a number of instruments, including koto, violin, Taishō-goto and various keyboard instruments, among others.
 It was her talents on the shamisen that first attracted the notice of Sakamoto Gorō, head of Dai Nihon Katei Ongakkai, one of the largest music publishing houses in Japan.
 In order to foster her talents, Sakamoto received permission from her family to adopt Chikushi in 1917, and he moved her to his home town of Hakata (now part of Fukuoka).
 Her adoption marked the start of her intense traditional musical training.
 She was a natural and could apparently learn difficult pieces in a matter of days, memorizing "Rokudan no shirabe" by the second day and finishing "Chidori no kyoku" in four.
 (She said the extra days were because there was both a song and an instrumental portion).